PatrickHechler/primitive-code/README.md

             * `[X01 + 16]   <-- ADDRESS_OF "value\0"`
             * `[X01 + 24]   <-- ADDRESS_OF "--other=val\0"`
             * `[X01 + 32]   <-- -1`
+        * the memory blocks for the program arguments and the memory block for the argument array is not resizable and not freeable
     * the `INTCNT` register will be set to `#INTERRUPT_COUNT`
     * the interrupt-table of `INTP` will be initialized with every entry set to `-1`
         * the default interrupt-table will be an `#INTERRUPT_COUNT * 8` sized memory block